MyNameIsTrez/tiny-allocationless-json-parser-in-c/README.md

     // You can now recursively walk the JSON data in the node variable here }
 ```

+Its `json_init()` can't fail, and it's 400 lines of code, rather than 437. [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) its allocationless strategy is based on this branch

 ## Even simpler version